Do you enjoy working outdoors and are interested in working with metals? Then, a career as a welder might be perfect for you.

 The job of welders (First Class) comprises varied tasks and duties.
 Here is the summary of their routine work:

-Choose the right materials to cut or join and arrange them in the desired configuration
+Choose the suitable materials to cut or join and arrange them in the desired configuration

 Apply welding principles